Toggle Navigation

 Everson & Sons, which in 2010 was renamed The Woodbridge Boatyard, is once again home to a flock of Cherubs and it is hoped that the once hotly contested Cherub Cup will soon become a regular fixture again.

-In April last year, The Woodbridge Boatyard was acquired by Mr. Eric Reynolds and since then has been a hive of activity.
-With the restoration of the 107-year-old ‘Phoenix Shed’ and improvements made to the other workshop facilities,
+The Woodbridge Boatyard was acquired by Mr. Eric Reynolds and has been a hive of activity.
+With the restoration of the 110-year-old ‘Phoenix Shed’ and improvements made to the other workshop facilities,

 ‘Ariel’ has been undergoing renovation of her topsides with her old caulking raked out, handmade larch splines shaped to go between each plank and fresh oakum caulking in place, she has been repainted and was launched to sit alongside her sisters, ‘Cherub’, for whom the rest of the class are named, ‘Rohaise II’, ‘Lynette’ and ‘Fortuna’.